WhisperingChaos/csv.source.sh/README.md

 # csv.source.sh
-Component offers an api to parse and compose Comma Separated Values (CSV).
-The CSV snytax accepted by both the parse and compose APIs must adhere to [IETF RFC 4180](https://www.ietf.org/rfc/rfc4180.txt).
+Component offers an api to parse and build a buffer of Comma Separated Values (CSV).
+The CSV snytax accepted by both the parse and build APIs must adhere to [IETF RFC 4180](https://www.ietf.org/rfc/rfc4180.txt).

 ## ToC
 [API Index](#api-index)